Australia v India - second test scoreboard

 The Indian Super League (ISL) has been expanded to 10 teams next season from the current eight, organisers of the franchise-based soccer competition said on Monday.

-SYDNEY Scoreboard at the end of play on the first day of the second test between Australia and India at the Sydney Cricket Ground on Tuesday.
+SYDNEY Scoreboard at tea on the first day of the second test between Australia and India at the Sydney Cricket Ground on Tuesday.

 India won the toss and elected to bat